Latest Update April 2019

 Identify a specific topic that will appeal to the media outlets you plan to contact.
 While this may seem obvious, many news releases go directly to the recycle bin because they are too general in purpose or fail to impress writers and editors as being of immediate interest to their audience.
 The media are always looking for stories that are brand new, unusual, abnormal or unique.

 Here a some starting points for creating a newsworthy message:

 A 3 to 10 word summary of your message will be the headline of your release.
 The headline should create curiosity about your story and prompt the reader to learn more.
 Headlines can be clever, fun, provocative, even controversial, but they should never be boring.
 They should go beyond the facts to engage the reader emotionally.

 Use your headline in the subject field of your email to each media outlet.

-Learn more about writing headlines in the article Headline Appreciation 101.
+Learn more about writing headlines in Headline Appreciation 101.

 A one page release almost always works best.
 Many details can be covered in follow-up communications, and by referencing other sources of information (online, in a media kit, etc.).

 Get to the point immediately.
 The first paragraph of the release should summarize the who, what, when, where and why of your message.

 Be direct and write in plain language, avoiding jargon and hype.
 Write your release as if it was to be published verbatim in the media outlets you are targeting.
 But keep in mind that you are writing a pitch for media coverage rather than trying to tell the full story on a single page.

 Lead times vary greatly for different media outlets.
 Magazines may require several months between hearing your pitch and publishing a story, while newspapers usually need one to two weeks of lead time.
 Radio and television stations are generally focused on breaking news, which means you will need to act fast and, if possible, create a message relating to the hot topic of the day or week.